-The Nuclear Waste Management Organization (NWMO) was established in 2002 in accordance with federal legislation, the Nuclear Fuel Waste Act, to study, recommend and implement an approach for the long-term management of used nuclear fuel in Canada.
+The Nuclear Waste Management Organization (NWMO) was established in 2002 in accordance with federal legislation, the Nuclear Fuel Waste Act (NFWA), to study, recommend and implement an approach for the long-term management of used nuclear fuel in Canada.
 Used nuclear fuel is presently safely stored on an interim basis at licensed facilities at nuclear reactor sites.
 In 2005, the NWMO recommended that Canada proceed in a deliberate and collaborative way to contain and isolate the used fuel in a manner that safeguards people and respects the environment, now and in the future.
-In 2007, the Government of Canada selected the NWMO recommendation, Adaptive Phased Management, as Canada's approach for the long-term management of used nuclear fuel.
+In 2007, the Government of Canada selected the NWMO recommendation, Adaptive Phased Management (APM), as Canada's approach for the long-term management of used nuclear fuel.
 The NWMO is now implementing this approach.
+In May 2010, the NWMO launched a nine-step process to identify a safe location, and an informed and willing host for a deep geological repository and an associated Centre of Expertise.
+The objective of the process is to arrive at a single location that will ensure safety, security and protection of people and the environment over the long term.

-Adaptive Phased Management has as its technical endpoint the containment and isolation of used nuclear fuel in a deep geological repository constructed in a suitable rock formation with ongoing monitoring and potential for retrievability over an extended period of time.
+APM has as its technical end point the containment and isolation of used nuclear fuel in a deep geological repository constructed in a suitable rock formation with ongoing monitoring and potential for retrievability over an extended period of time.

-It is an important component of the NWMO's work to understand the nature of any impacts on Aboriginal rights, treaties and land claims resulting from the implementation of Adaptive Phased Management and how Aboriginal peoples should be accommodated as a result of any impacts.
-The NWMO needs to ensure effective consultation with Aboriginal peoples and that all those affected have the opportunity for meaningful involvement.
+It is an important component of the NWMO's work to understand the nature of any impacts on Aboriginal rights, treaties and land claims resulting from the implementation of APM, and how Aboriginal peoples should be accommodated as a result of any impacts.
+The NWMO needs to ensure effective consultation with Aboriginal peoples and that all those affected have the opportunity for inclusive and meaningful involvement.

-Aboriginal and western worldviews and knowledge systems are each unique.
-However, the interweaving of these two worldviews in the implementation of Adaptive Phased Management can bring opportunities to strengthen this work as we learn from one another.
+Aboriginal and western worldviews and knowledge systems are each unique; however, the interweaving of these two worldviews in the implementation of APM can bring opportunities to strengthen this work as we learn from one another.

-The development of this Policy has benefited from advice from the NWMO Elders Forum, the NWMO Aboriginal Working Group Niigani, and through our relationships with Aboriginal organizations at the national, provincial and regional levels.
+The development of this Policy has benefited from advice from the NWMO Council of Elders, and through our relationships with Aboriginal organizations at the national, provincial and regional levels.

-Principles

-The development of this Policy is guided by the following principles:
+Principles The development of this Policy is guided by the following principles:

-- Good decision-making among Aboriginal peoples regarding the NWMO's work must be built on a foundation of knowledge to ensure that informed choices can be made by Aboriginal communities. - The NWMO recognizes and honours that Aboriginal peoples have a special relationship with the natural environment and have unique stewardship responsibilities that are part of this relationship. - Consideration for the safety and security of future generations is integral to the Aboriginal worldview and fundamental to decision-making processes of Aboriginal peoples. - Open and honest relationships are built on a foundation of trust and sharing of knowledge and information. - The NWMO acknowledges that Aboriginal peoples are holders of Aboriginal Traditional Knowledge and recognizes the value that Aboriginal Traditional Knowledge can bring to decision-making processes.
+Good decision-making among Aboriginal peoples regarding the NWMO's work must be built on a foundation of knowledge to ensure that informed choices can be made by Aboriginal communities in the spirit of partnership together with the NWMO.

-Policy
+The NWMO recognizes, honours and supports the belief that Aboriginal peoples have a special relationship with the natural environment, and have unique stewardship responsibilities that are part of this relationship and are guided by the seven teachings.

+Consideration for the safety and security of future generations is integral to the Aboriginal worldview and fundamental to decision-making processes of Aboriginal peoples, and is the responsibility of all people to future generations.

+Open and honest relationships are built on a foundation of trust and sharing of knowledge and information.

+The NWMO acknowledges that Aboriginal peoples are holders of Aboriginal Traditional Knowledge, and recognizes that Aboriginal Traditional Knowledge is essential and integral to decision-making.

-The NWMO recognizes and respects that Aboriginal peoples believe that all life is sustained by Mother Earth, and that in carrying out our work, we all have a stewardship responsibility to protect and preserve the earth for this and future generations guided by the seven teachings.
+Policy The NWMO recognizes and respects that Aboriginal peoples believe that all life is sustained by Mother Earth, and that, in carrying out our work, we all have a stewardship responsibility to protect and preserve the Earth for this and future generations.